ttusia/SANS-Workshop-2024/README.md

-# SANS CloudSecNext Summit 2024 - Security Configuration Management in the Cloud: Policy as Code for CI/CD Gating
+# SANS CloudSecNext Summit 2024 - Security Configuration Management in the Cloud: Policy as Code for CI/CD Gating.

 Welcome to our hands-on workshop, we are excited to have you join us for an engaging and informative session where you'll learn how to integrate Open Policy Agent (OPA) with GitHub Actions to enforce policy-as-code using Terraform as an example.